-Why Bacopa Gummies Behave Differently Than Most Formats
+Why Bacopa Gummies Differ from Most Formats

-Payload Is a Mechanical Limit (Not a Label Decision)
+Payload Is a Mechanical Limit, Not a Label Decision

 When a formula gets too close to its payload limit, the problems tend to look like this: